AmolLearning/SampleSeleniumPOMFramework/README.md

 Please refer [Wiki](https://github.com/AmolLearning/SampleSeleniumPOMFramework/wiki) for the documentation

-Note: Before using this framework you might be required to update the driver exe matching to your browser version. e.g. for chromedriver all the compatibility can be found @ following link https://sites.google.com/a/chromium.org/chromedriver/downloads
+Note: Before using this framework you might be required to update the driver exe matching to your browser version. e.g. for chromedriver  the compatibile version can be found @ following link https://sites.google.com/a/chromium.org/chromedriver/downloads